codesharedot/qtum-price-ruby/README.md

-# unus-sed-leo price ruby
+# huobi-token price ruby

-Gets the unus-sed-leo price with Ruby (from JSON).
+Gets the huobi-token price with Ruby (from JSON).

 https://ruby-lang.co